jsantoro10/jsantoro10.github.io/_cases/nycbest.md

       image: portrait2.png
       description:
         - Winston is a senior in college living in Seattle.
 He’s interested in adopting a cat as a first-time pet parent.
         - He’s not sure what characteristics to base his search on with the limited filters and vague personality descriptions on existing sites.
-He’d rather save time by going to the shelters themselves if it weren’t for unclear adoption processes.
+He’s interested in going to the shelters in person but the sites don’t provide a clear explanation about what he needs to prepare prior to visiting or adopting.
   challenges:
     description: "I reframed the insights from the research as improvement opportunities for the NYC’s Best site:"
     list: